Buying a Violin Checklist or How to Buy a Violin: Beginners Guide

 1. Unknown condition of the instrument

-Instruments for rent are usually not in the best condition.
-Even if they look good, you have no idea how the previous player treated them or the damage they might have accrued.
+Rentals are not always reliable.
+Even if they look perfect, you have no idea how the previous owner treated them or the damage they might have accrued in their time.

 2. You can’t keep the instrument (unless it’s “rent to buy”)